Gytismar/2048-game/README.md

 * The AI almost always loses if the grid is smaller than 5x5, but usually wins if the grid is 5x5 or larger
 * The AI sometimes freezes at the start of the game
 * The AI sometimes appears to be able to move, but dosen't, because it would lose
+* The AI may be frozen for a while before it admits defeat